openrndr/openrndr-guide/docs/01_Before_you_start/C02ShouldIUseOPENRNDR.md

 ## Long-term support
 We have not reached the point at which we can make promises regarding API stability.
 OPENRNDR is pre-1.0 software, which imples we try not to break things, but at times we have to.
-We break in cases in which it is to break than to continue with inconsistencies in or incompleteness of the API.
+We break in cases in which it is better to break than to continue with inconsistencies in or incompleteness of the API.